ChrisCodeSmith/SpeedTest_HashingAlgos/README.md

 ### Run:
 - It creates copies of the files we previously created with 'Create Files'
 - It hashes the original Files and the Copies and compares them
-- It shows the time used to calc and compare the hashes for the algorithms
+- It shows the time used to calc and compare the hashes, for each algo
 - It shows the amount of collisions.
 It should have 1 collision for 1 file you create.